qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * Define :guilabel:`Font` by clicking on the **[Font...]** button or a :guilabel:`Font color` selecting a color using the color selection tool.
-* You can define the horizontal and vertical margin in mm.
+* You can specify different horizontal and vertical margins in mm.
   This is the margin from the edge of the composer item.
+The label can be positioned outside the bounds of the label e.g. to align label items with other items.
+In this case you have to use negative values for the margin.
 * Using the :guilabel:`Alignment` is another way to position your label.
 Note that when e.g. using the :guilabel:`Horizontal alignment` in |radiobuttonon|:guilabel:`Center` Position the :guilabel:`Horizontal margin` feature is disabled.